 AIChE © 2011.
 All rights reserved.
 Reproduction for non-commercial, educational purposes is encouraged.
 However, reproduction for the purpose of resale by anyone other than CCPS is strictly prohibited.
-Contact us at ccps\beacon@aiche.org or 646-495-1371.
+Contact us at ccps_beacon@aiche.org or 646-495-1371.

-The Beacon is usually available in Afrikaans, Arabic, Chinese, Danish, Dutch, English, French, German, Greek, Gujarati, Hebrew, Hindi, Italian, Japanese, Korean, Malay, Marathi, Norwegian, Persian, Polish, Portuguese, Russian, Spanish, Swedish, Thai, Telugu, Turkish, and Vietnamese.
+The Beacon is usually available in Afrikaans, Arabic, Chinese, Danish, Dutch, English, French, German, Greek, Gujarati, Hebrew, Hindi, Italian, Japanese, Korean, Malay, Marathi, Norwegian, Persian, Polish, Portuguese, Russian, Spanish, Swedish, Telugu, Thai, Turkish and Vietnamese.
+Circle 103 on p.
+63 for a free electronic subscription to the Beacon.